 Since you and your partner were raised differently, and have different opinions about things, etc.

-In a healthy relationship, it is paramount that the both of you must have the same core values about life, principles, family values, perspectives, etc.
+In a healthy relationship, it is paramount that the both of you must have the same core values about life, principles, family values and, perspectives, etc.

 You cannot be someone who loves children or would like to have a family, and your partner wants the opposite.